 Binary clock

-The current time is displayed with 0 and 1 in the so-called BCD code (binary coded decimal).
+The current time is displayed with 0 (dark window) and 1 (lit window) in the so-called BCD code (binary-coded decimal).

 Quantity theory Clock